statnet/ergm/README.md

 An integrated set of tools to analyze and simulate networks based on exponential-family random graph models (ERGMs). 'ergm' is a part of the Statnet suite of packages for network analysis.

+## Public and Private repositories

+To facilitate open development of the package while giving the core developers an opportunity to publish on their developments before opening them up for general use, this project comprises two repositories:
+* A public repository `statnet/ergm`
+* A private repository `statnet/ergm-private`

+The intention is that all developments in `statnet/ergm-private` will eventually make their way into `statnet/ergm` and onto CRAN.

+Developers and Contributing Users to the Statnet Project should read https://statnet.github.io/private/ for information about the relationship between the public and the private repository and the workflows involved.